Five Ways Automation Puts Time on Your Side During a DDoS Attack

 Response time is critical for every enterprise because, in our hyper-connected world, DDoS attacks cause downtime, and downtime means money lost.
 The longer your systems are down, the more your profits will sink.

 Let’s take a closer look at all the ways that automation can put time on your side during a DDoS attack.
 But first, let’s clarify just how much time an automated defense system can save.

 Automated vs. Manual Response Time

-Sure, automated DDoS defense is faster than manual DDoS defense, but by how much?
+Sure, automated DDoS defense is faster than manual DDoS protection, but by how much?

 Founder and CEO of NimbusDDoS Andy Shoemaker recently conducted a study to find out.
 The results spoke volumes: automated DDoS defense improves attack response time by 5x.

 The average response time using automated defense was just six minutes, compared to 35 minutes using manual processes, a staggering 29-minute difference.

 In some cases, the automated defense was even able to eliminate response time completely.